 - The 2022 Youth State Championships will be held at Forest Lanes for two weekends in July.
 Entries also coming soon.

 We thank you for your commitment to our organization, value your membership, and look forward to seeing everyone out on the lanes very soon.

 BUY YOUR 2020-21 MEMBERSHIP CARD ONLINE

-If you are planning on bowling Nationals or want to vote at your local and state association’s annual meeting, you will need current membership.
-Since bowling centers are still closed and membership cards cannot be purchased through leagues, purchase your USBC membership card online.
+If you are planning on bowling Nationals or want to vote at your local and/or state association’s annual meeting, you will need current membership.
+If you cannot purchase your card through your league, you can purchase your USBC membership card online.
 Using your old card as a guide, be sure to enter your existing USBC membership ID #, select your local USBC location and purchase your card with a credit card.
 Please be aware that if you are already a member and don’t enter your existing membership card number, it will issue you a new number.
 The local association office will then have to manually merge your memberships together so that all of your averages will show with one ID #.

 DOUBLE CHECK that your 2020-21 membership was processed by looking up your information here on bowl.com.

 YOUTH MEMBERSHIP: Please contact your local association to process youth membership as they will have their own procedure.

 Thank you for your 2020-21 BVL donations during one of the most difficult years our sport has faced.
 Your dedication and support is greatly appreciated.